sjspielman/tasty/workshop/participant-information.md

 Alex's Lemonade Stand Foundation's Childhood Cancer Data Lab will comply with any governmental requirements related to health and safety.
 We encourage workshop participants to adhere to US governmental guidance.
-You may wish to review the [CDC COVID-19 by County guidance](https://www.cdc.gov/coronavirus/2019-ncov/your-health/covid-by-county.html) and the [Montgomery County, Pennsylvania COVID-19 community level](https://covid.cdc.gov/covid-data-tracker/#county-view?list_select_state=Pennsylvania&data-type=CommunityLevels&list_select_county=42091&null=CommunityLevels) when planning for workshop attendance.
+You may wish to review the [CDC COVID-19 by County guidance](https://www.cdc.gov/coronavirus/2019-ncov/your-health/covid-by-county.html) when planning for workshop attendance.

 If you are feeling sick, please do not attend the workshop.
 We will not withhold your deposit if you cannot attend because you are sick.